Get the Complete Champions of Liberty Series

 The Champions of Liberty Series was introduced in 1957, as America was embroiled in the Cold War.
 The Eisenhower administration saw these stamps as a way to combat Soviet totalitarianism by honoring men who fought for freedom in their homelands.
 Each of the people honored in the Champions of Liberty series struggled courageously to protect their homeland from tyranny and further the cause of freedom.

-José de San Martín was one of the key figures in the Spanish-American Revolutions in the early 1800s.
+José de San Martín was one of the key figures in the Spanish American Wars of Independence in the early 1800s.
 San Martín is considered the greatest of the Libertadores of South America, along with Símon Bolívar.
 He led the campaigns that liberated Argentina, Chile, and Peru.
 Click here to get both San Martín stamps on First Day Covers.

 Ernst Reuter was the mayor of West Berlin during the early years of the Cold War.
 As the Soviets tried to block access to West Berlin, Reuter became the spokesman for the West Berlin citizens, appealing to the world before a crowd of 300,000 to not abandon Berlin.
 In response, the Allies coordinated the “Berlin Airlift,” a massive effort of over 200,000 flights to provide supplies.
 Click here to get both Reuter stamps on a First Day Cover.

-Thomas Masaryk was born in Austria-Hungary, and later became the founder and first president of the Czechoslovakia Republic.
+Tomáš Masaryk was born in Austria-Hungary, and later became the founder and first president of the Czechoslovakia Republic.
 Masaryk was a member of the Austrian parliament, and tried to reform the Hapsburg Empire into a democratic state.
 After the Austria-Hungary Empire was dissolved following World War I, Masaryk was named head of the provisional government.
 He was elected first president of the Czechoslovak Republic in November 1918.
 Click here to get both Masaryk stamps on a First Day Cover.

-Ignacy Paderewski was arguably the finest musician of his era, and also famed for his wit.
+Born in Poland, Ignacy Paderewski was arguably the finest musician of his era, and also famed for his wit.
 Paderewski frequently performed before huge crowds in the US and championed Poland’s independence.
 He later served as its third prime minister.
 Click here to get both Paderewski stamps on a First Day Cover.

 Born in the Grand Duchy of Finland, Carl Gustaf Emil Mannerheim rose to the rank of general in the Russian army.
 When Finland was at war with the Soviet Union between 1939 and 1944, Mannerheim became commander of Finland’s armed forces.
 He later served as marshal and president of Finland.
 Click here to get both Mannerheim stamps on First Day Covers.

 Giuseppe Garibaldi was born in Nice, in the Kingdom of Sardinia.
 After participating in a failed republican revolution in Piedmont, he was sentenced to death.
-He escaped to Brazil where he joined the gaucho rebels in Brazil in their fight for independence in the Republic of Rio Grande do Sul.
+He escaped to Brazil where he joined the gaucho rebels in their fight for independence in the Republic of Rio Grande do Sul.
 In 1842, he led the “Italian Legion” in the Uruguayan Civil War.
 Garibaldi went on to participate in the Wars for Italian Independence and later served in the Italian parliament.
 Click here to get both Garibaldi stamps on First Day Covers.